top of page

 day 5—beating a dead horse

-Ah, our first hiccup—we knew this day would come, but maybe not this soon?
-The day started when the battery that powers everything inside...
+Ah, our first hiccup—we knew this day would come, but perhaps not this soon?
+Our journey began with the battery, the lifeblood of our...

 Dec 312 min read